dotnet/dotNext/docs/index.md

-.NEXT 3.x
+.NEXT 4.x
 ====

 .NEXT (dotNext) is the family of powerful libaries aimed to improve development productivity and extend .NET API with unique features.
 The project is supported by the [.NET Foundation](https://dotnetfoundation.org).

 > [!NOTE]
-> Use menu _Old Versions_ in the navigation bar to choose documentation for previous versions of .NEXT.
+> The documentation for previous major versions is no longer available on this website.
+However, API docs are still available on [FuGet](https://www.fuget.org/) website for any specific library version.
 Migration guides are [here](./migration/index.md).

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/index.md) for closer look at all available features.

 Prerequisites:
-* Runtime: .NET 5 or any runtime compatible with .NET Standard 2.1
+* Runtime: .NET 6
-* OS: Linux, Windows, MacOS
+* OS: Linux, Windows, MacOS, WebAssembly
-* Architecture: any if supported by underlying .NET Runtime
+* Architecture: any if supported by the underlying .NET Runtime

 # DotNext
 <a href="https://www.nuget.org/packages/dotnext/absoluteLatest"><img src="https://img.shields.io/nuget/v/dotnext.svg?logo=NuGet"></a> ![Downloads](https://img.shields.io/nuget/dt/dotnext.svg)<br/>